Below is a list of the current Judges Seminars. There is no fee to participate.

-- For additional Information please contact Diane Antonelli.
+- For more info, please contact Diane Antonelli at email@example.com

 To serve on a Miss North Carolina Judges Panel, one must:

 - Attend one of the Judges Seminars held each year.

 - Must be over 25 years of age by July 1, 2018.

 - Never have been convicted of a Felony.

 - No relationship to a current or future contestant.